Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can read braille by smelling the paper.
+Jayesh is the one that establishes all 'No man's lands'

-Updated on: [31/7/2025]
+Updated on: [1/8/2025]
 <!-- #jokeEnd -->